 How Heroin Affects The Body

 Heroin produces several effects on the heart and circulatory system.
 Heart rate slows which lessens the speed that blood will circulate and replenish oxygen or remove waste.
-This has a cascade on all other vital functions, as oxygenated blood is required by every cell in the body.
+This has a cascade on all other vital functions, as oxygen-rich blood is required by every cell in the body.
 Blood pressure will also decrease, which can lead to poor circulation in the extremities and create the possibility of getting lightheaded or fainting when standing suddenly.
 Furthermore, many long term heroin users exhibit irregular heartbeats due to chronic inflammation, scarring, and fatty tissue buildup in and around the heart.
 IV heroin use poses the added risks of collapsed veins, abscesses, bacterial infections, and heart infections.

-Aside from the possibility of nausea and vomiting, the rest of the lower GI tract is affected as well.
-Heroin produces a semi-paralysis of the large and small intestines which greatly reduces digestion speed and bowel movement frequency.
+Aside from the possibility of nausea and vomiting, the rest of the lower gastrointestinal tract is affected as well.
+Heroin use causes semi-paralysis of the large and small intestines which greatly reduces digestion speed and bowel movement frequency.
 In chronic heroin users, constipation is extremely common with the bowel movements themselves being very difficult to pass.
 This slowing of function can lead to reduced and slowed nutrient absorption and this can have a direct effect on immune function and overall health.
 The strain put on the rectum and intestines can also lead to hemorrhoids, prolapse, or hernia.
-The liver and kidneys also have great strain put on them by heroin use since the liver metabolizes heroin and filters blood from the GI tract, while the kidneys are responsible for blood filtration and waste excretion in urine.
-Heroin use will only add to their workload and any contaminants or cutting agents may be dangerous or even toxic.
+The liver and kidneys also have great strain put on them by heroin use since the liver metabolizes heroin and filters the blood from the GI tract, while the kidneys are responsible for blood filtration and waste excretion in urine.
+Heroin use will only add to their workload, and any contaminants or cutting agents may be dangerous or even toxic.

-Heroin use has severe effects on reproduction in both men and women, however these effects differ in nature.
+Heroin use has severe effects on reproduction in both men and women, however, these effects differ in nature: